BuildOnTitanX/BuildOnTitanX/src/content/pages/about.md

-        All proper TitanX projects follow a couple of important rules and aim for deflating the TitanX supply and therefore push it more and more towards being hyper-deflationary by using its buy and burn functions.
+        All proper TitanX projects follow a couple of important rules and aim for deflating the TitanX supply and therefore push it more and more towards being hyper-deflationary by using its buy and burn (bnb) functions.
     bgType: default
   - _block: rtecontent
     content:
       content: >-
+        ## The Page Setup

         This page aims to support this vision by giving the community a platform to post long term content on.
 A platform which can easily be extended and build upon.
 A place where Ideas, Content and Code can be shared and